 Electrolysers using green electricity to split water into hydrogen and oxygen have zero environmental impact.
 McPhy and Bloom Energy are two leading electrolyser manufacturers.

 The securities of smaller companies may be more volatile and less liquid than the securities of large companies.
 Smaller companies, when compared with larger companies, may have a shorter history of operations, fewer financial resources, less competitive strength, may have a less diversified product line, may be more susceptible to market pressure and may have a smaller market for their securities.
-That is also a factor to take into consideration when planning an investment in a Hydrogen ETF.
+This is a further risk factor of Hydrogen ETF.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.